Kogasa-Studio/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/startFire.md

 Returns the level and position of the event
 ```

-- `LivingEntity getEntity()`
+- `boolean isStrong()`
 ```
-Returns the player that started the fire, may be null
+Returns true if fire created is considered 'strong'
 ```

 - `Direction getTargetedFace()`